Climate Change, Infectious Disease and International Conflict

 Tool Name Health and Climate Security: Interconnected Security Challenges of Climate Change and Infectious Disease

-Topic(s) in Discipline Health Security, Geopolitics, National Security, Peace and Conflict Studies, Human Migration, Refugee, Infectious Disease
+Topic(s) in Discipline Security Studies, Health Security, Geopolitics, National Security, Peace and Conflict Studies, Human Migration, Climate Refugees, Infectious Disease

-Climate Topic Policies, Politics and Environmental Governance, Climate and Society, Climate and Health
+Climate Topic Policy, Politics and Environmental Governance, Climate and Society, Climate and Health

 Grade Level Undergraduate, Graduate